abovekumo/cuTC/README.md

 ## Data

-Directory: data
+Auto-tuning parameters: Directory: parameters

+Number of iterations: Directory: iterations

-Please refer to files in data/ for the detailed evaluation results.
+Please refer to files in those folders for the detailed evaluation results.